FierceKing/CarND-Vehicle-Detection/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I took the advise in the course, to use different sizes of windows and search different regions for each size.
 Smaller window only search near horizon, larger window will scan a bigger range.
-Below is a demostration of the window searching area, I made an algorithm to automatically generate window sizes and corresponding search area, here is a demostration of how it works, it's not final window series I used though:
+Below is a demostration of the window searching area, I made an algorithm to automatically generate window sizes and corresponding search area, the code (in `cfg.py`)is not that readable, if you're patient enough, it's just simple math.
+Here is a demostration of how it works:

 ![window search area](output_images/bbox_series.png)